EthicalSource/contributor_covenant/content/version/3/0/code_of_conduct.md

 * Engaging in public or private harassment.
 * Making insulting or pejorative comments or attacks.
 * Sharing someone's personal or private information without their permission.
-* Quoting someone in an external context without their permission.
-* Sharing private information about our community and its activities.
 * Behaving in other ways that threaten the well-being of our community.

 ## Enforcing Our Standards.